bforsbe/OccuPy/README.md

 ![image](resources/cover.png)

 ## Estimation of local scale/occupancy
 The primary purpose of **OccuPy** is to estimate the local map scale of cryo-EM maps.
+What does the 'local scale' mean?
+In simple terms, think of it as the range of pixels values.
+In well-resolved regions, contrast is high, and we expect very bright and very dark pixels.
+If that region has decreased resolution or occupancy, we expect decreased contrast and a narrower range of pixel values.
+The limit is solvent, which has Gaussian distribution. **OccuPy** was built to estimate this 'scale' under the assumption that structural variability (flexibility) is negligible (in which case it is a good approximation for occupancy), and to modify the estimated scale while not modifying solvent noise.
-All voxels in a cryo-EM map can be considered as drawn from a distribution defined by the characteristics of its neighborhood.
-In well-resolved regions noise has been cancelled such that this distribution contains values above and below that expected of the surrounding solvent.
-Decreased resolution or occupancy conversely results in values that are closer to solvent, and thus drawn from a distribution of lower variance.
-In essence, **OccuPy** locates the region that exhibits the highest variance, and utilizes this to place all other regions on a nominal scale between 0 and 1.
+In essence, **OccuPy** locates the region that exhibits the highest range of pixel values, and utilizes this to place all other regions on a nominal scale between 0 and 1.

-Lower values are associated with increased variability (typically through flexibility), but under the assumption of limited variability, the estimated map scale is a measure of local mass.
-In maps displaying compositional heterogeneity, the local scale thus becomes a measure of macromolecular occupancy.
+### Disclaimer
+**OccuPy** does not sharpen maps.
+It tries not to.

+**OccuPy** does not estimate the local resolution, but might correlate with it.

+## Why estimate local scale?
+**OccuPy** is designed to work
+- extremely fast
+- without half-sets
+- without GPUs
+- without masks

+The reason for this is that it is intended to be compatible with the expectation maximization (fast) maximum likelihood classifiers (no half-sets) based on prior alignments (no GPUs), and be compatible with unbiased discovery of macromolecular heterogeneity and/or components (no masks).
+In this context, it will provide a displacement vector to emphasize macromolecular occupancy during gradient descent.

+It is here implemented as a command-line tool using open-source python libraries, to facilitate visualization of partial scale of cryo-EM reconstructions.

 ## Modification of partial occupancies
 **OccuPy** can also amplify confidently estimated partial occupancy (local scale) in the input map by adding the